siavashraissi/smoking_predict/README.md

 - To return the accuracy of a read as a float, use: acc = accuracy(y_true, y_pred), where y_true is a 1D numpy array of the known smoker statuses of the training data patients.

-- When these specifications are prepared, the program can be run using the command line argument:
+If running default:
-    "python3 classifier.py"
+- The default program can be run using the command line argument: "python3 classifier.py"